miqdad-dev/Auto-Projects-Generator/README.md

 - Chooses a random domain among: frontend web/app, backend API, CLI/desktop app, data engineering, machine learning/AI, and game development.
 - Biases the implementation language toward Java and Python (OOP), but may sometimes use JS/TS, Go, or Rust when appropriate.
 - Parses the model output and writes files to a temporary workspace.
-- Creates a new GitHub repo named after the top-level project folder emitted by the model (or a date+slug if missing), pushes the project there.
+- Creates a new GitHub repo named `<project-slug>-MM-DD-YYYY`; the README title inside the project is just the project name (no dates).
+The generator instructs the model to keep the top-level folder name clean (no dates), and it appends the date to the repo name automatically.
 - Schedules via GitHub Actions to run daily at 09:00 UTC and every 5 hours.
 - If a static site is detected (e.g., `index.html` at root or in `docs/`), the generator enables GitHub Pages so you can preview at `https://<owner>.github.io/<repo>/`.
 - Node frontends: supports npm, Yarn, and pnpm (auto-detected via lockfile).
 It installs deps, runs the `build` script when present, and copies common outputs (`dist`, `build`, `out`, `public`) into `docs/` before commit.
 For Next.js projects, it attempts `next build` + `next export -o out` and publishes `out` to `docs/`.